cdisselkoen/llvm-ir/README.md

 producing LLVM IR.)
 But if you're looking for a nice read-oriented representation of LLVM IR for working in pure Rust, that's exactly what `llvm-ir` can provide today.

-Currently, `llvm-ir` does rely on FFI to the LLVM API via `llvm-sys`, but only for its initial parsing step.
-Once `llvm-ir` creates a [`Module`] data structure by parsing an LLVM file, it drops the LLVM FFI objects and makes no further FFI calls.
-This allows you to work with the resulting LLVM IR in pure safe Rust.

 ## Getting started
 The easiest way to get started is to parse some existing LLVM IR into this